I'm going to cut out the jargon, there are NO affiliate links, no forced email list sign ups or selling in this post, just me sharing my tips.

 4. Use Tall Pins, Canva and Visme

 Tall or long pins do better than small images.
 The second and third images above are my most re-pinned pins from my blog.
 They have over 8,000 re-pins between them in just a few months and most of my blog traffic comes from these posts.
-Use a free program on your pc called Canva - www.canva.com to create them.
+Use a free program on your pc called Canva - Create logos, banners and website graphics.
+It's an amazing image editor that provide free to use templates for all your web graphics needs.

 Select Pinterest Graphic and have a play with the templates and try to use your own images to make them stand out from others.
 Bright and pastel coloured pins perform better than dark or blue (cold colours).
 Apparently they get up to 60% more pins.